-Yes, premarital counseling helps you address and discuss about unspoken role expectations in the marriage.
-Many couples do not discuss their respective roles in the marriage that applies to career, finances, intimacy, and kids.
+Yes, premarital counseling enables you to address and discuss unspoken role expectations in the marriage.
+Many couples do not consider their respective roles in the marriage that applies to career, finances, intimacy, and kids.

 2. It teaches you conflict resolution skills

-Who doesn’t have tiffs and arguments in a relationship?
+Who doesn’t have tiffs and arguments in their relationship?
 At times couples do not know how to react in those heated moments where the other is yelling or abusing.

-Premarital counseling encourages you to create a budget later on, learn about your spouse’s spending habits and helps you avoid getting into money-related arguments.
+Premarital counseling encourages you to create a budget, learn about your spouse’s spending habits, and helps you avoid getting into money-related arguments.

-Counselors can help you find out the credit of the person, loans and any outstanding balances you may not know about.
+Counselors can help you find out the credit of the person, loans, and any outstanding balances you may not know about.
 Financial problems can be worked upon by approaching a marital counselor who can guide you in handling bank accounts and other such responsibilities.

 6. It helps you to establish boundaries